feldera/feldera/docs/tutorials/basics/part1.md

 Here we are introducing a new, lower price for a part from a different vendor, so we expect an updated lowest price.

-Navigate to the change stream and observe an insert for the `PRICE` table and inserts and deletes for the views:
+Navigate to the "Change stream" tab and observe an insert in the `PRICE` table and inserts and deletes for the views:

 ![Change stream updates for a new cheaper part](basics-part1-5.png)

-If you had both tabs open side-by-side you could see the changes to the table and views happen simultaneously.

-In order to incrementally update a view Feldera sometimes transmits a pair of "delete" and "insert" messages (effectively, "upsert"), rather than just insert new rows, as was the case here.
+As was the case here, Feldera incrementally updates the views by deleting old records that are no longer part of the view and inserting newly added records.

 If we inspect the `PREFERRED_VENDOR` again we will see that the entry for the "Warp Core" has indeed been replaced as a result of an incremental update: